elazarcoh/vscode-extension-packagejson-generator/README.md

 update-package-json --file 'vscode-extension-config.json'
 ```

-The input JSON file should look like this:
+The input JSON file may look like this:

 ```json
 {